All Reolink products except the battery-powered cameras.

 Select the exposure level of the camera based on pre-defined conditions.

-Under Exposure, user can mainly adjust the Gain and Shutter value.
+Under Exposure, the user can mainly adjust the Gain and Shutter value.

 Gain: a multiplier that digitally amplifies the camera’s received light levels.